tonkeeper/w5/Specification.md

 **C. Emergency upgrades**

-This is a variant of (B), but may require modifying some functionality as to prevent user from suffering loss of funds.
+This is a variant of (B), so the same consideration apply.
+The difference is that functionality may be modified as to prevent user from suffering loss of funds.
+E.g. some previously possible actions or signed messages would lead to a failure.

+Just like with (B), user agents **should not** make `set_code` and `set_data` actions available via general-purpose API to prevent misuse and mistakes.
+Instead, they should be used as a part of migration logic for a specific wallet code.

+New users’ wallets **should not** be deployed with upgraded code.
+Instead, the improved wallet code should also be released as a new wallet version (e.g. v6, with a separate subwallet ID) and new wallets should be deployed with that code.
+This way `set_code` would be used as an emergency patch for existing wallets, while new wallets would be deployed directly with the major next version.

 **D. Substantial upgrades**